JemimaBecker/Part-II-Project_work/Week 4: top_10.md

 ### 2:ENSMUSG00000085649 A730032A03Rik

-Antisense to Wfdc5 (ENSMUSG00000085649) - an extracellular protease inhibitor.
-Weird patterns
+Antisense to Wfdc5 (ENSMUSG00000040154) - an extracellular protease inhibitor.
+Weird patterns, doesnt make it through to ither red or bue significance categories

 ![](https://github.com/AFS-Part-II-Projects/Jemima_Becker/blob/main/images/Screenshot%202021-02-12%20at%2017.29.44.png)